Eastern University Institutional Review Board

 How to Apply for IRB Approval

 Eastern University IRB approval process has gone green!
-That means all applications and approvals will be done electronically, using Blackboard.
+That means all applications and approvals will be done electronically, using Brightspace.

 Follow the steps below: